statycc/pymwp/guide/0_index.md

 # Introduction

-pymwp ("pai m-w-p") is a tool for automatically performing static analysis on programs written in subset of C language.
+pymwp ("pai m-w-p") is a tool for automatically performing static analysis on programs written in a subset of the C language. <!-- [ˈpaɪ.m.w.p] requires some additional features to typeset correctly.-->
 It analyzes resource usage and determines if program variables' growth rates are no more than polynomially related to their inputs sizes.

-The theoretical foundations are described in paper "mwp-Analysis Improvement and Implementation: Realizing Implicit Computational Complexity".
+The theoretical foundations are described in paper the "mwp-Analysis Improvement and Implementation: Realizing Implicit Computational Complexity" (cf. ["Learn More"](#learn-more) for additional references and links).
-The technique is generic and applicable to imperative languages. pymwp is an implementation demonstrating this technique concretely on C programs.
+The technique is generic and applicable to any imperative language. pymwp is an implementation demonstrating this technique concretely on C programs.
 The technique is originally inspired by "A Flow Calculus of mwp-Bounds for Complexity Analysis".